March 19, 2019

 Esfahani-Style Pancake Recipe, Long-Awaited Trip to Iran and My 10 Year Blogging Anniversary

-This blog was born in the early days of December ten years ago when I was trying to find a way to cope with the loss of my mother.
-It has since brought me much joy and fulfillment and I am glad that it has helped people cook Persian food.
-I have received many kind and heartfelt letters over the years that I am so grateful for and I thank you all from the bottom of my heart.
+This blog was born in the early days of December ten years ago, during a time when I was searching to find a way to cope with the loss of my mother.
+What began as a small project soon grew into something that brought me immense joy and fulfillment.
+Over the years, it has become a space to share my love for Persian food and culture, and to connect with so many wonderful readers around the world.
+I am grateful for the kind and heartfelt messages I've received throughout the years, and I thank you all from the bottom of my heart.

 Esfahani Pancakes - پنکیک اصفهانی